-The total healthcare spending per person in the United States has grown dramatically, reaching 18% of our national economy.
-The percentage of the healthcare spend allocated to drugs—and in particular specialty drugs — has grown at an even steeper rate.
-Pharmaceutical manufacturers have been thrust into the spotlight, often for the wrong reasons, as other stakeholders have controlled the narrative.
-The industry may have misplayed an opportunity to explain the role of PBMs in forcing pharmaceutical companies to increase the list price of drugs to pay PBMs outrageous drug rebates to “buy” formulary placement.
+The total healthcare “spend” per person in the United States has grown dramatically, reaching 18% of our national economy.
+The percentage of the healthcare spend allocated to drugs — and in particular specialty drugs — continues to grow at an even steeper rate.
+Pharmaceutical manufacturers have been thrust into the spotlight, often for the wrong reasons, as other stakeholders have controlled the narrative on drug pricing.
+The industry may have misplayed an opportunity to explain the role of PBMs in forcing increased list price of drugs, in order to pay PBMs outrageous drug rebates to “buy” formulary placement.
 By not representing PBMs, Frier Levitt is unrestricted in helping pharmaceutical manufacturers address the full panoply of supply chain, PBM, and drug pricing issues.

 Pharmacy Benefit Manager (PBM) and Regulatory Scrutiny of Relationships Between Drug Manufacturers and Pharmacies

 PBMs have broadened their scrutiny of pharmacy-manufacturer relationships.
-PBMs are aggressively seeking out certain pharmacy-manufacturer relationships.
 Recently, PBMs have gone beyond publicly criticizing “captive” pharmacies, and have begun targeting manufacturer-sponsored HUB arrangements, removing drugs from formulary, attacking copayment assistance programs, and scrutinizing pharmacy sales from any one manufacturer.
 Particular focus is additionally applied to drugs that are distributed in a Limited Distribution Drug (LDD) model that excludes PBM-owned pharmacies.

-As a result of these trends, drug manufacturers need to be aware of PBM trends and PBM pharmacy network requirements.
-In the past, PBMs have relied on technical noncompliance with contractual requirements as a pretext for network termination, while more recent actions include pressing copay accumulator programs that reverse the effectiveness of manufacturer copayment assistance programs, decreasing reimbursement to independent pharmacies on specialty and LDDs as well as DIR fee programs.
+As a result of these trends, drug manufacturers need to be aware of PBM trends, including tiered copayments, reimbursement rates to pharmacies, and PBM pharmacy network requirements.
+In the past, PBMs have relied on technical noncompliance with contractual requirements as a pretext for network termination, while more recent actions include pressing copay accumulator programs that reverse the effectiveness of manufacturer copayment assistance programs, decreasing reimbursement to independent pharmacies on specialty and LDDs as well as Direct and Indirect Reimbursement fee programs.
 Frier Levitt assists manufacturers in dealing with these complex topics.

 Formulary Placement, Prior Authorization, Rebates, PBMs and the “List Price of Drugs”

-Of the many weapons PBMs have in their arsenal to extract dollars from manufacturers, formulary design for Medicare Part D and commercial claims may be the most economically powerful.
+Of the many financial and practical weapons PBMs have in their arsenal to extract dollars from manufacturers, formulary design for Medicare Part D and commercial claims may be the most powerful.
 PBMs use formulary placement, formulary design, copay tiers and prior authorization to generate rebate revenue.
 Manufacturers not wanting to pay rebates, are forced to endure a copay tier that disincentives patients from buying the drug.
 Meanwhile, PBMs and Rebate Aggregators, which are often owned or affiliated by PBMs, pocket a majority of the rebate funds and share only a portion with the Plan Sponsors.
 In doing so, PBMs and Rebate Aggregators – especially in the Part D Prescription Drug Plan arena – rack up their revenue at the expense of the Plan Sponsors, patients, taxpayers, and the government.
-Specifically, the federal government shares a certain level of financial risk with the Part D Plan Sponsors by making subsidy payments based on an estimated cost of a plan.
-Therefore, PBMs, by and through egregious rebate schemes, will skew the cost analysis of the plan and the federal government subsidy payments, which will further increase the overall healthcare cost.
-Unfortunately, PBMs have been successful at pointing fingers to the manufacturers whenever the scrutiny over the drug price come to light.
+PBMs, by and through rebate schemes, will skew the cost analysis of the plan and the federal government subsidy payments, which will further increase the overall healthcare cost.
+PBMs have wrongly pointed the finger at manufacturers over the high list price of drugs.

-Meanwhile, opportunities exist in the form of Value Based Contracting, whether through innovative contracting with PBMs and payors, or through joint ventures with coalitions of providers.
-These models provide manufacturers the ability to help steer the narrative on drug pricing, and deliver cost savings in line with higher quality and access.
+Meanwhile, opportunities exist in Value Based Contracting, whether through innovative contracting with PBMs and payors, or through joint ventures with coalitions of providers.
+These models provide manufacturers the ability to help steer the narrative on drug pricing and deliver cost savings in line with higher quality and access.
 Frier Levitt has addressed each of these concepts with PBMs, payors and providers alike.

 Patient Access and Affordability

-Between copay coupons, contributions to charitable assistance programs, and cash patient programs, manufacturers utilize a variety of methods to increase patient affordability and access.
+Between copay coupons, contributions to charitable assistance programs, and cash patient programs, manufacturers utilize a variety of methods to increase patient affordability, access and adherence.
 But these opportunities are not without risk.
-Regulators and PBMs are becoming increasingly focused on the use of these programs to provide benefits to patients and the impact they have on drug prices.
-Several major pharmaceutical companies have settled with the Federal government and agreed to pay millions of dollars and enter into Corporate Integrity Agreements (CIAs) over payments made to independent charitable foundations.
+Regulators and PBMs are increasingly focused on the use of these programs.
+Several major pharmaceutical companies have settled with the Federal government, paying millions of dollars and entering into Corporate Integrity Agreements (CIAs) over payments made to independent charitable foundations.
 Meanwhile, through the use of copay accumulators and other tools, PBMs have equally stepped up their scrutiny over manufacturer-sponsored assistance programs.
 Frier Levitt assists manufacturers in complying with CIAs, and in developing compliant patient access and assistance arrangements.